-Commercial uses of the Measures require a license agreement between the user and the American Medical Association (AMA), [on behalf of the Physician Consortium for Performance Improvement® (PCPI®)] or American Gastroenterological Association (AGA).
-Neither the AMA, AGA, PCPI, nor its members shall be responsible for any use of the Measures.
+Commercial uses of the Measures require a license agreement between the user and the American Medical Association (AMA), or American Gastroenterological Association (AGA).
+Neither the AMA, AGA, nor its members shall be responsible for any use of the Measures.

-The AMA's and PCPI's significant past efforts and contributions to the development and updating of the Measures is acknowledged.
+The AMA's significant past efforts and contributions to the development and updating of the Measures is acknowledged.
 AGA is solely responsible for the review and enhancement ("Maintenance") of the Measures as of June 30, 2014.